 Mosque of Isa Khan and Tomb

-When you first enter the main premises, on right side you have Isa Khan Niyazi’s Tomb.
+When you first enter the main premises, on the right side you have Isa Khan Niyazi’s Tomb.
 It was built during 1547-48 AD.
 He was an Afghan noble who served in the court of Sher Shah Suri and also fought against Mughals.
-This is an octagonal tomb and is located in octagonal garden.
+This is an octagonal tomb and is located in the octagonal garden.
 The entire family of Isa Khan is buried here.
-This tomb clearly resembles with the tombs of Sur Dynasty made in Lodhi Gardens.
+This tomb clearly resembles the tombs of the Sur Dynasty made in Lodhi Gardens.

 Afsarwala Tomb & Mosque

 This tomb belongs to a nobleman in Akbar’s court.
 There is a marble grave in the tomb from 1566 – 67.
-Looking at the constructing and other parameters, the mosque itself can be related to the same time.
+Looking at the construction and other parameters, the mosque itself can be related to the same time.

 Bu Halima’s Tomb and Garden

-Arab Sarai is built adjacent to Afsarwala mosque.
+Arab Sarai is built adjacent to the Afsarwala mosque.
 It was built by Bega Begum during 1560 – 61.
 It is said to be built for the craftsmen who used to come here for the purpose of construction.

 Chillah Nizamuddin Aulia